Thatayaone Ditlhokwe

-Thatayaone Ditlhokwe (born 21 September 1998) is a Motswana professional footballer who plays as a defender for South African Premier Division club Kaizer Chiefs and captains the Botswana national team.
+Thatayaone Ditlhokwe (born 21 September 1998) is a Motswana professional footballer who plays as a defender for Jordanian Pro League club Al-Wehdat, and captains the Botswana national team.
 He is a full Botswana international, having made thirty-nine appearances and scored two goals since his debut on June 1, 2018.

 International career

 International goals

 Scores and results list Botswana's goal tally first.